 As for Bluewaters, it comprises 10 apartment buildings with a total of 700 units offering views of the Arabian Gulf.
 They include residential amenities such as state-of-the-art gyms, swimming pools, landscaped gardens, basketball courts and children’s play areas.

 Access to Bluewaters is through a bridge that connects the island directly to Sheikh Zayed Road.
-The island will also connect to The Beach via a 265-metre pedestrian bridge.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The island will also connect to The Beach via a 265-metre pedestrian bridge.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.